cvn001/transflow/Readme.md

 + **Raw reads**: Currently, `TransFlow` supports paired-end WGS reads only from Illumina sequencing systems, such as Illumina Miseq platform in 301bp paired-end format (`*_1.fastq.gz`, `*_2.fastq.gz` file).
 + **Metadata**: Data that provide information about epidemiological characteristics of each sample.
 For example, age, gender and geographical coordinate of each patient, and lineage, drug resistance of each strain (tab-delimited `.txt` file).

 **Note**: For transmission network inference, the collection dates of all samples are required.
+The dates should be formatted as `year-month-day` format, e.g. `"YYYY-MM-DD"`, `"YYYY/MM/DD"`, `"YYYY-MM"`, `"YYYY/MM"` or `"YYYY"`.
 The `risk factor analysis` module solely relies on the epidemiological feature data provided by the user in the metadata file, the columns of which correspond to feature names, and the user can decide which feature would be analyzed in the config parameter.
 Missing data is allowed in the feature input, and these missing values ​​are ignored during the test.

 ### Output directories